axdy/rfsoc_quant_amc/README.md

 # RFSoC Quantised Automatic Modulation Classification
-This project showcases the custom quantised CNN hardware inference architecture for wireless radio receivers like the AMD RFSoC.
+This project showcases the custom quantised CNN hardware inference architecture for SoC-based wireless radio receivers like the **AMD RFSoC**.

 The CNN model receives data samples from the RFSoC ADC and classifies the modulation scheme the received signal is encoded with.